MigzXYZ/Arkan-Home-ECommerce-Data-Analysis/README.md

 ---

-## 🏗️ Data Architecture & Engineering
+## 🏗️ Data Architecture, ETL & Localization
+*(This section combines both SQL Server database optimization and Power Query localization steps)*

 To ensure high performance and follow Data Warehousing best practices, the data model was transformed from a normalized transactional structure into an optimized **Star Schema**.

-All heavy transformations (ETL) were pushed upstream to SQL Server using the principle of **Query Folding** to reduce the load on the Power BI engine.
+All heavy transformations were pushed upstream to SQL Server using the principle of **Query Folding** to reduce the load on the Power BI engine, while market-specific localization was handled via Power Query.

-### Key Engineering Decisions:
+### 1. Database Engineering (SQL Server):
 * **Surrogate Keys for Performance:** Complex string identifiers (UUIDs) were converted into sequential Integers (INTs).
 This significantly reduces memory consumption and speeds up DAX calculations.
 * **Degenerate Dimensions:** Instead of creating nearly empty dimension tables for Customers and Sellers, their keys were integrated directly into the `Fact_Sales` table.
 This saves storage while maintaining the ability to perform `DISTINCTCOUNT` aggregations.
 * **Role-Playing Dimension:** A single `Dim_Geography` table was designed to serve multiple roles (Customer Geography and Seller Geography) simultaneously.
-* **Data Cleaning & Consolidation:** * Replaced `NULL` or blank product categories with `'Others'`.
+* **Data Cleaning & Consolidation:**
+  * Replaced `NULL` or blank product categories with `'Others'`.
   * Consolidated fragmented payment methods (`boleto`, `not_defined`) into a unified `'Cash'` category.
+  * Aggregated Payments and Reviews datasets (`Group By` order_id) and merged them into the `Fact_Sales` table to avoid duplication and eliminate many-to-many relationships.

+### 2. Market Localization (Power Query):
+Key transformations applied to synthesize the Egyptian market environment:
+* **Geographic Localization:** Mapped Brazilian state codes to 27 Egyptian Governorates (e.g., SP -> Cairo, RJ -> Alexandria) to enable accurate local logistics analysis.
+* **Strategic Currency Translation (BRL to EGP):** Instead of a flat exchange rate, a **Conditional Inflation Multiplier** was applied based on product categories to reflect realistic 2024/2026 Egyptian market prices:
+    * *High-Ticket Items* (e.g., Modern Sofa Sets, Chandeliers): Multiplied by **65**.
+    * *Mid-Ticket Items* (e.g., Gallery Wall Art, Ergonomic Chairs): Multiplied by **35**.
+    * *Low-Ticket Items* (e.g., Scented Candles, Organizers): Multiplied by **15**.
 * **Dynamic Image URLs:** Integrated Egyptian State Flags directly into the geographic dimension to be rendered dynamically within Power BI visuals.

 ### 🕸️ Data Model (Star Schema)